Instructional design is evolving - your toolkit should, too.

 Director & Lead Instructional Designer | Hungry Minds

 In learning design, the tools shape the work.
-They define what’s possible—what can be built, tested, adapted, and scaled.
-But the sheer number of “solutions” on the market is enough to cause decision paralysis.
+They define what’s possible, what gets built, tested, adapted, and scaled.
+But the sheer number of options on the market is enough to cause real decision paralysis.

-This guide cuts through the noise.
-Inside, you’ll find the tools, frameworks, and strategies that keep learning tied to real business outcomes.
-We’ve nearly 20 years building programs that last.
-Here are some of the tools and templates we trust enough to use ourselves.
+This instructional design toolkit cuts through the noise.
+It covers the tools, frameworks, AI picks, and templates that keep learning tied to real business outcomes.
+With nearly 20 years building programs that last, here are the tools and templates we trust enough to use ourselves.

-- What smart instructional designers are using in 2025
+- What instructional designers are using in 2026

-- Frameworks that streamline design without killing creativity
+- Frameworks that structure design without killing creativity

-- AI in instructional design: useful, but not a magic bullet
+- AI tools for instructional design: useful, not a magic bullet

-- The hidden cost of tool overload (and how to stay lean)
+- The cost of tool overload, and how to stay lean

-- The smart way to build a learning design toolkit
+- How to build a smarter instructional design toolkit

 | Tool | Best for | Strengths | Watch out for | Price range |